 Most basic aquatic toxicity tests expose organisms for varying periods ranging from acute 24-hour exposures measuring survival, to chronic 7-day exposures measuring survival, growth and reproduction.
 Water or sediment samples are divided into several replicate exposure chambers and tested simultaneously with a control consisting of laboratory water.
 Water samples can also be diluted into multiple concentrations to estimate the magnitude of toxicity present in the sample.
 Biological observations are recorded for each replicate both during and at the termination of the exposure.
 These replicate observations form the basis of the statistical analyses.

 Generally, NPDES permits, including storm water permits, require use of the applicable test methods listed in 40 CFR part 136.
-Permit writers may include requirements for the use of toxicity test methods that are not identified in part 136 on a permit by permit basis A review of representative non-storm water NPDES permits from each of the regions found that generally all the permits reviewed use test methods and species amenable to the TST approach and acceptable for use according to the Provisions.
+Permit writers may include requirements for the use of toxicity test methods that are not identified in part 136 (e.g., the West Coast Methods) on a permit by permit basis.
+A review of representative non-storm water NPDES permits from each of the regions found that generally all the permits reviewed use test methods and species amenable to the TST approach and acceptable for use according to the Provisions.
 Two of the permits reviewed for the discharge to saline waters required a shrimp species that are not included in Table 1 of the Provisions.

 Laboratories that participate in the State Water Board’s SWAMP program typically use methods in the U.S. EPA method manuals for toxicity testing.
 Other methods may be used for special studies, including using test species that are more sensitive to specific pesticides or chemicals.